 Tornado Preparation Tips to Help Keep Your Family Safe

-Have a mindset that looks at tornadoes as a “when not if” situation.
-Depending on where you live, tornadoes are less probable, but it’s better to be safe than sorry.
+Have a mindset that looks at tornadoes as a “when, not if” situation.
 Making a plan will ensure that you are able to react quickly and in a calm way if you ever deal with a tornado coming in your direction.
 Look at your home and seek where the best place would be to hide if a twister should strike.
 An ideal location would be one without windows and on the lowest floor of your home, such as a basement (or a storm shelter if you have one).
 Other locations include the first-story room without windows such as a hallway, bathroom, or closet.
 Conduct tornado drills, especially if you have a family, so everyone knows where they should go immediately.
 Also, make sure everyone knows how to shut off the power, water, and gas.
 Keep a family first aid kit ready as well as a fire extinguisher on hand.
 Finally, keeping fresh batteries stored in these locations can be a lifesaver if the power goes out and you need to use them for flashlights, or battery-powered radios.

 Have a notebook full of important information near the emergency location, including contact numbers and names of your close neighbors, insurance agents, community association managers, and a landlord if you have one.
 Also, have your insurance policy numbers and medical information of every family member.

 To go further, have your vehicle or bank account number, and instructions as to how to retrieve emergency storm information from a radio or TV if the connection goes out and you cannot use your phone.
 Keep a folder filled with copies of birth certificates, insurance policies, wills, home contents, and social security cards that are then stored in a water- and fire-proof safe at your bank.

 Depending on where you are in your home during a tornado watch, find shelter in your safe room.